TonyTheTaiga/mlx-models/README.md

-# MLX Models
+# Neural Network Models Collection

-A collection of neural network architectures implemented in [MLX](https://ml-explore.github.io/mlx/build/html/index.html), Apple's machine learning framework for efficient computation on Mac hardware, particularly leveraging Apple Silicon.
+A collection of neural network architectures implemented in various frameworks, with initial focus on [MLX](https://ml-explore.github.io/mlx/build/html/index.html), Apple's machine learning framework for efficient computation on Mac hardware.

 ## Overview

 This repository contains implementations of various neural network architectures for study and experimentation.
-MLX is used because it provides efficient computation without requiring high-end GPUs, making these models accessible for users with Apple Silicon Macs.
+The initial models use MLX because it provides efficient computation without requiring high-end GPUs, making these models accessible for users with Apple Silicon Macs.
+Future implementations may target other frameworks.

 ## Models